nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Saving the data

 FlashBack data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
+<div style="page-break-after: always;"></div>

 ### Editing the data file